NiklasPeterson/github-flow/README.md

 ![6](6.png)

-And start over with an new feature/branch.
+And start over with a new feature/branch.